owncloud-archive/documentation/admin_manual/maintenance/manual_upgrade.rst

 Manual ownCloud Upgrade
 =======================

+.. only:: version_9_1

-.. warning:: When upgrading from oC 9.0 to 9.1 with existing Calendars or Adressbooks please have a look at the :doc:`../release_notes` of oC 9.0 for important info about the needed migration steps during that upgrade.
+  .. warning:: When upgrading from oC 9.0 to 9.1 with existing Calendars or Adressbooks
+     please have a look at the :doc:`../release_notes` of oC 9.0 for important info about the needed migration steps during that upgrade.

 Always start by making a fresh backup and disabling all 3rd party apps.